Teacher video: Predator-prey populations

 This video is part of Kapow Primary’s Science – relations resources.
 It supports teachers in guiding pupils to use scientific vocabulary accurately, understand the balance between species populations, and make predictions based on data trends.
 The activities encourage active learning, discussion, and application of concepts to new scenarios.

-Science, Lower key stage 2, Year 4, Animals including humans: Digestion and food, Lesson 5: Producers, predators and prey in food chains
+Science, key stage 2, Year 4, Animals including humans: Digestion and food, Lesson 5: Producers, predators and prey in food chains